Bruno-Gallani/case_trust.rocks/README.md

 # Setting up the environment

-To modify Google Sheets spreadsheets using Python, I needed to use the Google Sheets API.
-But, for this, I followed the four steps below:
+To modify Google Sheets spreadsheets using Python, the Google Sheets API was required.
+Through the four steps below:

 - **Step 1**: Create a project on <a href="https://console.cloud.google.com/">*Google Cloud*</a>;
 - **Step 2**: Select the created project, and activate the necessary APIs;
 - **Step 3**: Configure the *OAuth* permission screen;
 - **Step 4**: Authorize credentials for a computer application.

-After this setup, the <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/credentials.json">**credentials.json**</a> file was generated, and then I installed the Google client library for Python.
-For that, I executed the following code at the VSCode terminal:
+After this setup, the <a href="https://github.com/Bruno-Gallani/case_trust.rocks/blob/main/credentials.json">**credentials.json**</a> file was generated, and then the Google client library for Python was installed.
+For that, the following code was executed at the VSCode terminal:
 ```
 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 ```

 # Creating the app
-After setting up the environment, we can execute commands in Python.
-In the first place, we import the required libraries:
+After setting up the environment, Python commands finally could be executed.
+In the first place, the required libraries were imported:
 ```python
 import os.path
 from google.auth.transport.requests import Request